José Dominguez

-José Manuel Martins Dominguez (born 16 February 1974) is a Portuguese former footballer who played as a winger, and a later became a manager.
+José Manuel Martins Dominguez (born 16 February 1974) is a Portuguese professional football manager and former player.

-A diminutive player with above-average technical skills and speed, he started playing professional football not in his own country but in England with Birmingham City.
-After two years with Sporting, he returned to England for three years with Tottenham Hotspur, then spent another three with German club 1.
+As a player, he was a diminutive winger with above-average technical skills and speed.
+He started playing professional football not in his own country but in England with Birmingham City.
+After two years with Sporting CP, he returned to England for three years with Tottenham Hotspur, then spent another three with German club 1.
 FC Kaiserslautern and had short spells in Qatar and Brazil.

-Dominguez was one of the shortest players to have ever played in the Premier League.
+Dominguez represented Portugal at youth level, then won three caps for the senior team in the 90s.

 Club career

-Early years and Sporting
+Early years and Sporting CP

-Born in Lisbon, Dominguez had an unassuming youth spell at hometown club S.L.
+Born in Lisbon and raised in the Bairro Alto neighbourhood, Dominguez had an unassuming youth spell at his hometown club S.L.
 Benfica, then played for a year with amateurs S.U.
 Sintrense also in the area.
 After a few months at AD Fafe he had his first taste of professional football, joining Football League Second Division club Birmingham City in March 1994 and being relegated in his first season.

-Following Luís Figo's departure to FC Barcelona, Sporting CP chose Dominguez as his replacement, and he went on to spend two solid seasons with the latter side, albeit with no silverware.
+Following Luís Figo's departure to FC Barcelona, Sporting CP chose Dominguez as his replacement, and he went on to spend two solid seasons at the latter side, albeit with no silverware.